 Hall of Fame

-Beginning in 1997, the Highland Community College Athletic Hall of Fame Was established for the purpose of recognizing and honoring former student athletes, coaches, faculty, staff, athletic teams, and special contributors whose accomplishments have brought prestige, honor, and/or support to the Highland Community College’s Athletic Department.
+Beginning in 1997, the Highland Community College Athletic Hall of Fame was established for the purpose of recognizing and honoring former student athletes, coaches, faculty, staff, athletic teams, and special contributors whose accomplishments have brought prestige, honor, and/or support to Highland Community College’s Athletics.

 Each year, Highland Community College accepts nominations for the Athletic Hall of Fame.
-To nominate a prospective candidate for induction, you may submit your nomination by going online at www.highlandcc.edu and looking under athletics.
-If you have any questions, please feel free to contact Greg Delzeit, Athletic Director, at firstname.lastname@example.org, or by calling 785-442-6039.
+To nominate a prospective candidate for induction, you may submit your nomination by going online at www.highlandcc.edu and looking under Athletics.
+If you have any questions, please feel free to contact Tyler Nordman, Athletic Director, at firstname.lastname@example.org, or by calling 785-442-6039.

 Those eligible for induction include:

-1) Former stand-out athletes who were freshman no later than 2004;
+1) Former stand-out athletes who were freshmen no later than 2004

-2) Coaches, faculty, or administrators who have served the college for five years;
+2) Coaches, faculty, or administrators who have served the College for at least five years

-3) Honorary individuals who have served the interest of Highland Community College’s athletics
+3) Honorary individuals who have served the interest of Highland Community College Athletics

 Nominations are an on-going process, and once received, stay in the nomination selection category each year, and all candidates continue to be reviewed each year.
-Please keep in mind that to be processed as a candidate for the Class of 2014 induction, any new nominations will need to be received by July 5, 2014.
+Please keep in mind that to be processed as a candidate for any given year, new nominations will need to be received by July 1 of that year.

-Each fall Highland Community College hosts an induction ceremony for the inductees who have met the criteria for nomination and approved by the Athletic Hall of Fame Committee.
-This year’s induction ceremony will take place Saturday, September 13, 2014, in the Walters Wellness Center on the Highland Community College campus.
+Each fall, Highland Community College hosts an Induction Ceremony for the inductees who have met the criteria for nomination and been approved by the Athletic Hall of Fame Committee.
+This year’s induction ceremony will take place on Saturday, September 17, 2016, in the Library on the Highland Community College campus.

 The Athletic Hall of Fame Committee has been organized to research, evaluate, and select candidates for induction.
 Their work is possible because of efforts of people like you who have been nominated, called, or submitted information regarding possible candidates.